tooky/kosli-playground/README.md

 - Edit the file [alpha/code/alpha.rb](alpha/code/alpha.rb) so the return string from the `'/'` route is a new string
 - Commit (add+commit+push if not editing in GitHub)
-- Wait for the GitHub Action Workflow to complete.
+- Wait for the GitHub Action Workflow to complete
 - Refresh the `playground-prod` Environment at https://app.kosli.com and verify it shows the `playground-alpha` image running.
 The image tag should be the short-sha of your new HEAD commit
 - This playground-alpha Artifact currently has No [provenance](https://www.kosli.com/blog/how-to-secure-your-software-supply-chain-with-artifact-binary-provenance/